kevin4Kin/kin-web-dev-docs/docs/documentation/ios-sdk.md

 #### Importing an account

-Importing the account adds the account to the KinClient's list of managed accounts.
+The following snippet adds to the list of accounts managed by `KinClient`.

 ```swift
 let json = "{\"pkey\":\"GBKN6ATMTFQOKDIJOUUP6G7A7GFAQ6XHJBV3HJ5QAQH3NCUQNXISH3AR\"," +